kozal/linux_info/grep.md

 $ export GREP_OPTIONS='--color=auto' GREP_COLOR='100;8'
 ```

-8. Serach for all files
+8. Search for all files

 Search for all files in this directory excluding hidden files